jedld/droiuby/README.md

 Why use Droiuby?
 ----------------

-Droiuby allows you to easily convert your existing site so that it uses native controls on your device.
+- Droiuby allows you to easily convert your existing site so that it uses native controls on your device.
 It is not based on HTML/javascript but rather uses a custom markup that translates "directly" to a native control.
 Also it uses JRuby as a "frontend" scripting language which enables you to have direct access to native classes while taking advantage of ruby's "programmer friendliness".

-If you already have a website, you only need to create a separate set of markup for droiuby and switch to that markup when a droiuby user agent is detected (a mechanism existing sites already use when handling mobile devices)
+- If you already have a website, you only need to create a separate set of markup for droiuby and switch to that markup when a droiuby user agent is detected (a mechanism existing sites already use when handling mobile devices)

-Droiuby sacrifices standards and portability for performance and access to native features.
-In this regard, droiuby behaves more like a web browser than a framework.
+- The "code and refresh" nature of droiuby is perfect for rapid prototyping a native app to your product managers and clients.

 So what does the "app" look like?
 -----------------------------